 Answer.
 There is no such thing.
 We work clinically with clients.
 Our school teaches you advanced training such as Microdermabrasion, Chemical Exfoliation, and Dermaplaning.
 You will perform these treatments on the school’s clientele.
 We are not trained to do medical procedures and the State Board does not allow us to call ourselves “medical aestheticians”.
 Our school is ahead of the learning curve and our students are taught advanced procedures so they are able to utilize their knowledge, right after they become licensed.

 Answer.
 Yes.
-We can get you certified or re-certified in: Laser, Microdermabrasion, and Chemical Peels.
+We can get you certified or re-certified in: Dermaplaning, Microdermabrasion, Chemical Peels, Micro-needling, Brow and Lash Enhancements and Eyelash Extensions.

 Answer.
 Yes we do.
 Your tuition will have to be paid in full by the completion of the program, but we work with you to spread out tuition fees during your enrollment period.
 We also have banks that offer student loans.